offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-ubuntu.md

 ---

-## Choosing a Location for Storing Your Data
+## Choosing a location for storing your data

 In the simple setup described in this tutorial Offen needs to persist the following files: